goerwin/keyremapper/README.md

   - [x] afterKeyUp in keypresses

 - Mac
+  - [ ] Memory leaks
+  - [ ] bug keyboard can become unresponsive after going to sleep/long time inactivity
+  - [ ] global shortcuts
+  - [x] versioning
-  - [ ] multiple configs
+  - [x] multiple configs
-  - [ ] press enter to disable/enable and see if the keyrepeat continues forever
+  - [x] press enter to disable/enable and see if the keyrepeat continues forever
   - [x] mouse callback events stop after you click the app's top menu bar
-  - [ ] if you use the gui version, if you type in the menu bar when the app is focused (eg. Help -> type something, it will not register the keys)
+  - [x] if you use the gui version, if you type in the menu bar when the app is focused (eg. Help -> type something, it will not register the keys)
   - [x] Move files that are shared between OSs to a common place
   - [x] detect current application
   - [x] shift + capslock = not triggering shift + esc at first time/ test on a youtube video